shapeshed/shapeshed.com/content/posts/bored_by_web_20_design.md

-{
-  "slug": "bored-by-web-20-design",
-  "title": "Bored by Web 2.0 Design",
-  "date": "2007-02-13T00:00:00+00:00",
++++
+date = "2007-02-13T00:00:00+00:00"
-  "description": "Glossy buttons, reflective logos and beta buttons are everywhere.
-Designers have become magpies taking anything shiny and using it without thinking whether it makes a website better. ", "tags": [
+description = "Glossy buttons, reflective logos and beta buttons are everywhere.
+Designers have become magpies taking anything shiny and using it without thinking whether it makes a website better. " slug = "bored-by-web-20-design" tags = ["Opinion", "Design"] title = "Bored by Web 2.0 Design"

-    "Opinion",
-    "Design"
-  ]
-}
++++

 ## Web 2.0 design